Gluten-Free Levain Chocolate Chip Cookies

 6. Add the Chocolate.
 Lastly, you’ll add all the chocolate chips.
 Mix just until the dough is no longer dry and the chocolate chips have been incorporated.
 Turn off the mixer and stir through with a spatula to make sure everything’s evenly distributed.
 (The dough will be thick and sticky at this point.)

-8. Bake.
-Place 4 cookie dough dough balls on one of your baking trays (I put them offset from each other a bit–see the photos!) and bake 11-14 minutes, or until the tops are golden brown and set and the centers are still wet.
-Let the cookies cool on the baking sheet for 2-3 minutes before transferring to a cooling rack.
+2. Bake.
+Place 4 cookie dough dough balls on one cookie sheet (I put them offset from each other a bit–see the photos!) and bake 11-14 minutes, or until the tops are golden brown and set and the centers are still wet.
+Let the cookies cool on the baking tray for 2-3 minutes before transferring to a wire rack.
 Repeat with the second batch of 4-5 cookies on the second (cool) baking sheet.

-9. Cool 20-25 minutes before eating!
+3. Cool 20-25 minutes before eating!
 It’ll be hard to wait (I know!), but you’ll need to let the cookies cool a full 20-25 minutes on the cooling rack before you eat them.
 The residual heat from the oven will help set and finish the cookies so they aren’t raw in the middle.
+Store leftover cookies in an airtight container at room temperature 2-3 days or freeze up to 2 months.ย

-FAQ + Tips And Tricks For The Best Gluten-Free Levain Chocolate Chip Cookies:
+FAQ + Tips For The Best Gluten-Free Levain Chocolate Chip Cookies

 Watch The Bake Time!
 These thick gluten-free chocolate chip cookies bake differently than most traditional chocolate chip cookie recipes.
 You’re baking at a high temperature, and a longer amount of time.
 The goal is for the cookies to be tall (not spread too much!) and golden brown on top.
-They will look darker than most chocolate chip cookies, but should still be
+The baked cookie will look darker than most chocolate chip cookies, but should still be a little underdone and soft inside.

 LET THEM SET BEFORE YOU EAT THEM!
 This is maybe the #1 most important tip I can give you about gluten-free Levain cookies.
 They’ll come out deep golden brown on the outside, but won’t be all the way done on the inside when you pull them out of the oven.
 Because of how thick they are, they. need the full 20-25 minutes to cool before you break into them.
 If you try to cut, break, or eat them before they’re fully cooled, they’ll be doughy in the center.